khairihafsham/marvel-go/README.md

 Since file is used as cache and at the moment it is served from the filesystem.
 The filesystem will be the bottleneck as the number of requests increases.
 But, as mention, static file strategy allows for other alternative approaches.
 Something akin to CDN comes to mind.

+Multiple script can be triggered accidentally at the same time.
+Therefore introducing concurrency issue that we would like to avoid.
+A few things can be done to prevent this, namely using lock file.
+If a lock exists, then other other scripts will just terminate and not run.
+Of course, lock file have issues of its own.

+Since script runs in the background, it has to be monitored somehow and notify when there's something wrong.